t4d-gmbh/voter-turnout-in-switzerland/README.md

   />
 </p>

 As we can see there seems to be a trend in the data (the negative correlation mentioned before) but we can also see (on the label of the horizontal axis) that the R²-scores are quite poor.
-The R²-score can take values between 0 and 1 and is the proportion of the variation in the voter turnout which is explained by the model (simply said: the regression line).
+The R²-score ranges between 0 and 1 and is the proportion of the variation in the voter turnout which is explained by the regression model.
 This means that the regression line might indicate a trend but does not explain why the points are so widely scattered.

 ## Possible causal interpretations